 Without school choice, I wouldn’t be where I am now.
 So I’m very invested in it.

 I started off in Omaha Public Schools.
 They’re great schools but weren’t the right fit for me.
-My mom worked multiple jobs so I could go to a private school.
+My mom worked multiple jobs while going to college so that I could go to a private school.
 I was eventually able to attend Holy Name Catholic School.
-From there, I was able to go to Duchesne Academy, where I am now.
-I would not have been able to do that without the hard work my mom put in.
-But sometimes it’s not possible for parents to work that many jobs.
+From there, I was able to go to Duchesne Academy.
+I would not have been able to do that without the hard work my mom put in and the generosity of private donors.
+But sometimes it’s not possible for parents to work that many jobs or for students to be lucky enough to receive a limited scholarship.
 Kids need a backup option where they can get funds to be able to have a chance to better their education and go to the school that’s right for them.

-After high school, I plan to attend the University of Chicago to study sociology and political science.
-Then I’d like to go to law school and become a lawyer.
+Thanks to Duchesne, I was effectively prepared for college.
+I now attend on of the top 10 universities in the United States, the University of Chicago.
+I am currently majoring in sociology and minoring in social inequality, social problems, and change.
+I plan to attend law school and become a lawyer.
 I want to be a lawyer because I want to be able to help people.
 I want to do pro-bono as well as criminal justice to help reform our system.